 Winning a Coveted Bracelet

-If all goes according to plan, you’ll be the lucky winner of a coveted gold bracelet, but what happens after that?
+If all goes according to plan, you’ll be the lucky winner of a coveted gold WSOP bracelet, but what happens after that?
 While you’re in shock and celebrating, you’ll be asked to sit at the table to take an official WSOP winner’s photo.
 That photo will be used by news outlets around the world.
 Speaking of which, members of the media will request a few minutes of your time to learn more about you and your win.
 This moment is the time to tell your story.

 After, a member of the WSOP staff will coordinate a bracelet ceremony for some time over the coming days (usually the next day).
 Not everyone wants a celebration, but if you accept, you’ll be publicly recognised by tournament director Jack Effel on the first break of play.
 There will be lots of love and applause.